Smashroom/Portfolio/README.md

 In this project my advisor was Prof. Uluc Saranli and this project was our course related homework.
 Our purpose was to develop trapeziodal decomposition based on sensor coverage algorithm.
 (Open ceng786_hw2.m file and hit the run button)

+**RG-RRT for Planar Hexapod**
+In this project my advisor was Prof. Uluc Saranli and this project was our course related homework.
+Our purpose was to implement RG-RRT* algorithm for planar hexapod which configuration space was 30D.
+I could not share the scripts directly but one can review the project report and if it scripts are required I can share the script with them.
+*Walter, M., Reachability-guided, R. T., Shkolnik, A., Walter, M., & Tedrake, R. (2014).
+Reachability-guided sampling for planning under differential constraints The MIT Faculty has made this article openly available .
+Please share Citation Accessed Citable Link Detailed Terms Reachability-Guided Sampling for Planning Under Differential Const.

 **Scrap Minimization via DFP,FR,SD,Newton (December 2018-January 2019)**
 In this project my advisor was Prof. Kemal Leblecioglu and this project was our course related homework.
 Our purpose was to develop a scrap minimization algorihtm via Gradient Descent, Fletcher-Reeves, DFP and Newton Algorithm.
 MatLab GUI environment is used to simplify user interaction.
 (Open gui_v2.m file and hit the run button)